Glossary

 Management information is the aggregation and summary of operational data as statistics, to inform business decisions.

-National Statistics and experimental statistics are types of official statistics.
+Accredited official statistics and official statistics in development are types of official statistics.

 The public good is defined in the Statistics and Registration Service Act 2007 in terms of the UK Statistics Authority’s statutory objective to promote and safeguard the production and publication of official statistics that serve the public good.